-The dinky Pixel 4a was one of our favourite cheap phones in 2020, and it looks like there could be a follow-up on the way from Google this year.
-Here’s what we know about the Pixel 5a including a possible release date.
+The Pixel 4a was one of our favourite cheap phones in 2020, and it has been confirmed there will be a Pixel 5a follow-up from Google this year.
+Here’s what we know about the Pixel 5a including a possible release date and leaked camera information,

 So what do we know about the Pixel 5a?
 Well, early rumours aren’t looking too positive so far.
 Read on for more.

 Google Pixel 5a Release Date and Price – Pixel 5a to see limited release